rodrigo-rac2/digital-cloud-training/2-docker-essencials/8-commands-vs-entrypoints.md

 ```

 This way, `docker run ubuntu-sleeper` will sleep for 10 seconds by default, but any number passed to the CLI will replace the CMD instruction, like `docker run ubuntu-sleeper 100` - that would sleep for 100 seconds.

+## Is it possible to replace the entrypoint, though?

+> docker run --entrypoint sleep2.0 ubuntu-sleeper 10